sam-atkins/user-service/README.md

 - Python
 - Flask
 - Docker
+- PostgreSQL
+- SQLAlchemy
-- and tested with unittest, coverage and Travis-ci
+- and tested with unittest, coverage and Travis-CI

 ## Build